vttc08/infra-docs/!documentation/Linux Server/olivetin.md

   - title: Title
     icon: <iconify-icon icon="openmoji:jellyfin"></iconify-icon>
 ```
+Any valid CSS can be used for OliveTin icons, however, the CSS must not contain `#` for example the color code otherwise OliveTin will crash.
 #### Icon Management
 The default icon folder is `/var/www/olivetin/icons`
 The icon folder of all homelab icons is in `~/icons/homelab`